 Southeast of Lamego is the town of PENEDONO, overlooked by a graceful fortified castle.
-The view from the parapet walk extends all the way to Serra da Estrela and a rare octagonal pillory 16th century stands by the entrance.
+The view from the parapet walk extends all the way to the Serra da Estrela mountains, and a rare octagonal pillory from the 16th century stands by the entrance.

 North of Lamego is Miradouro da Boa Vista, a belvedere with a magnificent view of the spectacular World Heritage DOURO VALLEY, the world's oldest legally defined wine-producing region.
 As a local saying goes, "God created the Earth and man the Douro", with a dramatic landscape on the steep banks of the river created over centuries of cultivation made up of carefully terraced vineyards dotted with white villas, many of which welcome visitors.

 The world-renowned wine has two important production centers in the valley, at Pinhão and Peso da Régua.
 Traditional rabelos (square-sailed and flat-bottomed boats) once used to ship wine down the river can still be seen in Pinhão, while from Régua, as the town is usually known, there are fine views.

 The best way to appreciate the region is to take a cruise from Porto and staying at a beautiful hotel with spectacular views of the valley and river.

 The Douro Valley was declared a World Heritage Site because:

 "Wine has been produced by traditional landholders in the Alto Douro region for some 2,000 years.
 Since the 18th century, its main product, port wine, has been world famous for its quality.
 This long tradition of viticulture has produced a cultural landscape of outstanding beauty that reflects its technological, social and economic evolution.
 It is an outstanding example of a traditional European wine-producing region, reflecting the evolution of this human activity over time."